blorente/naylang-documentation/src/parsing.md

 ### The Naylang Parser Stack

 During the AST construction process, information must be passed between parser function calls.
-A method call must, for instance, retrieve information about each of it's effective parameter expressions.
+A method call must, for instance, retrieve information about each of its effective parameter expressions.
 To that end, the parser methods generated by ANTLR have a return value of type `antlrcpp::Any`.
 This however was not usable by the project, since sometimes more than one value needed to be returned and, most of all, converting from `Any` to the correct node types proved impractical and error-prone.